 First of all, how long are you prepared to have your money locked away for?
 Peer-to-peer lending only really works if you're happy to have your cash unavailable for one, three or five years.

-If you're looking for instant access then an instant-access savings account, some ISAs, or even some current accounts may be a better option.
+If you're looking for instant access then an instant-access savings account, some Individual Savings Accounts (ISAs), or even some current accounts may be a better option.
 While some peer-to-peer sites will let you take out money quickly you will lose a lot of interest.

-As discussed above, the big peer-to-peer sites are now regulated by the Financial Conduct Authority (FCA), and have a separate emergency fund they use to cover bad debts and shortfalls in repayments.
-However, the smaller lenders don't have these and they do have limits.
+Although the big peer-to-peer sites are now regulated by the Financial Conduct Authority (FCA), and have a separate emergency fund they use to cover bad debts and shortfalls in repayments, your money is not guaranteed.

-If on the other hand you're looking to borrow money, then peer to peer lending sites may offer a very good alternative.
-Unlike lenders you won't have to worry about losing cash, but you should carefully read the debt repayment rules depending on what site you're on, and what lender you borrow from.
+If you're looking to borrow money, you should carefully read the debt repayment rules depending on what site you're on, and what lender you borrow from.
 It may be that a bank overdraft or personal loan would be more suitable for you.

 Compare peer-to-peer loans